Home

 the winter weather, particularly in areas like New England

 that use road salt.
-Salt and salt water are chrome's worst
+Salt and salt water are chrome's

-off and pits the metal surface of the wheel, often causing
+flake off and pits the metal surface of the wheel, often causing

 a condition in which the tires cannot seal correctly because